onetep-devel/documentation/kpoints_and_spin.rst

 It is worth nothing that in the plane-wave basis the explicit k-dependence only exists in the Hamiltonian matrix and the k-index of eigenvectors is the result of solving such a k-dependent Hamiltonian.
-In the NGWF basis, there is also k-dependence in the overlap matrix.
+In the NGWF basis, there is also k-dependence in the overlap matrix since it is no longer identity.

-The Hamiltonian can be expanded into three terms: the kinetic energy term [:math:`T_{\alpha \beta}(\mathbf{k})`], the potential term (including local potential from atomic cores and exchange correlation terms) and the non-local terms from pseudopotentials.
+The Hamiltonian can be expanded into three terms: the kinetic energy term [:math:`T_{\alpha \beta}(\mathbf{k})`], the potential term (including local potential from atomic cores and exchange correlation terms) and the non-local terms from pseudopotentials and we will now see how these terms are expressed with k-dependence.

 Kinetic energy term
 ^^^^^^^^^^^^^^^^^^^